mui/mui-x/docs/data/date-pickers/shortcuts/shortcuts.md

 ### Know which shortcut has been selected

 The `onChange` callback receives the shortcut as a property of it's second argument.
-You can use it to apply some logic based on the label of the shortcut:
+You can use it to know, which shortcut has been chosen:

 {{"demo": "OnChangeShortcutLabel.js", "bg": "inline"}}